Replay-Tag/ReplaysNameTagMod/README.md

 thing as legal and illegal mods anymore you can get banned for any mod now dont blame me if you get banned Have a great day!

-as of now the mod is broken with the current update
+as of now the mod is broken with the current update!